Eliminating Invalid Clicks on your Facebook campaign

-Marketing spend on social media platforms reached $107 billion in 2019, accounting for 17% of global ad spend.
+Marketing spend on social media platforms is projected to reach $226 billion in 2022.
 Of all the social media platforms, Facebook is the big beast, with marketing spend on the social media giant reaching $70 billion each year from 8 million advertisers.
-Despite the rise in spending on paid social media – now third behind TV and paid search, the scale of invalid activity on platforms has been largely hidden.
-Though there have been long-held concerns about clicks on campaigns and draining of ad budgets, social media platforms have been relied upon to detect fraudulent clicks and overall invalid activity.
-It has been their role to credit marketers with losses they may have suffered through automated, bot, or fake account activity.
+Despite the rise in spending on paid social media – now third behind TV and paid search, the scale of invalid traffic and bot activity on platforms has been largely hidden.
+Though there have been long-held concerns about clicks on campaigns and the draining of ad budgets, the social media platforms themselves have been relied upon to detect fraudulent clicks and overall invalid activity.
+It has been their role to credit marketers with losses they may have suffered through the automated, bot, or fake account activity.

 Not uncommon with other paid social media platforms, there are a mixture of reasons for invalid clicks occurring on Facebook.

 1. Fake accounts, data centers and bots